Alden Dirks

 Teaching and Outreach

-My teaching and outreach activities extend from the university classroom to mushroom walks in the woods.
-As a graduate student instructor at University of Michigan, I've taught microbiology and mycology labs.
-I also enjoy engaging with the general public, first as founder and president of Madison Mycological Society, then as a mushroom certification workshop instructor with Midwest American Mycological Information, and now as an educator with the Philadelphia Mycology Club.
-I lead mushroom walks, serve as an expert mushroom identifier at forays, and present lectures to mycological clubs and societies across the United States.
-Click here to learn more about my teaching, professional service, and community engagement work, and contact me if you would like me to give a talk to your club or identify mushrooms at your next mushroom festival.
+My teaching and outreach activities extend from the university classroom to the light-dappled woods.
+As a graduate student instructor at the University of Michigan, I taught mycology and general microbiology labs to undergraduate students.
+I've engaged extensively with the public a co-founder and president of Madison Mycological Society, mushroom certification workshop instructor with Midwest American Mycological Information, and lead mycologist for the Michigan Mushroom Hunters Club.
+I created an introductory foraging workshop series with Philly Forests and currently volunteer with the Philadelphia Mycology Club as a foray leader.
+Click here to learn more about my teaching, professional service, and community engagement work, and contact me if you would like me to give a talk to your club or help identify mushrooms at your next mushroom fair.

 Picture